Story: Julius Tuomisto

 All Finish winner representatives participated in the winner events and the Gala in Cairo, Julius Tuomisto (Renderfarm), Paula Holst (Hammerkit) and Ilkka Tiainen (EPOOQ)

 Paula Holst just got her trophy.
-WSA Board member Manar Al Hashash in
+WSA Board member Manar Al Hashash in the rostrum. |

 The Art&Media Blog asked them about the experience after the gala.
 Julius Tuomisto promised to write a guest post (below), Paula Holst (PH) and Ilkka Tiainen (IT) happily answered our questions: